pramnora/Git/README.md

 > $ git clone "https://github.com/pramnora/git"

-...this will pull down the folder directory called: git...;
+...this will pull down the folder directory/files called: git...;
 and, store it on your own local computer at home
 using a folder of the same name: git.